paulevalentine/Analysis/README.md

 # Taylor Series
-Simple deriviation of the Taylor Series expansion
+Simple derivation of the Taylor Series expansion